 The following definitions shall be applicable throughout the Agreement.
-Where defined terms are not defined herein, their meaning shall be that set forth in the Plan.
+Where capitalized terms are used but not defined herein, their meaning shall be that set forth in the Plan (unless the context indicates otherwise).

-- (a) "Accelerated End Date" means the date that is five calendar days (or such shorter period as may be established by the Committee in its sole discretion) prior to a Change in Control. - (b) "Accumulated Shares" means, for a given day, and for a given Peer Company or the Company, the sum of (i) one share of common stock of the applicable company (as included on the Russell 2000), plus (ii) a cumulative number of shares of common stock purchased with dividends declared on the common stock, assuming same day reinvestment of the dividends into shares of common stock at the closing price on the ex-dividend date, for ex-dividend dates during the Opening Average Period or for the period between , 20 and the last day of the Closing Average Period, as the case may be. - (c) "Affiliate" means (i) any entity that directly or indirectly is controlled by, or is under common control with, the Company and (ii) any entity in which the Company has a significant equity interest, in either case as determined by the Committee. - (d) "Cause" means the Company or an Affiliate having "cause" to terminate a Grantee's employment or service, as defined in any existing employment, consulting or any other agreement between the Grantee and the Company or a Subsidiary or Affiliate, or, in the absence of such an employment, consulting or other agreement, upon (i) the Committee's determination that the Grantee has ceased to perform his/her duties to the Company or an Affiliate (other than as a result of his/her incapacity due to physical or mental illness or injury), which failure amounts to an intentional and extended neglect of his/her duties to such party, (ii) the Committee's determination that the Grantee has engaged or is about to engage in conduct injurious to the Company or an Affiliate, (iii) the Grantee having been convicted of, or pleaded guilty or no contest to, a felony or a crime involving moral turpitude or (iv) the failure of the Grantee to follow the lawful instructions of the Board or the Grantee's direct superiors; provided, however, that in the instances of clauses (i), (ii) and (iv), the Company or Affiliate, as applicable, must give the Grantee twenty (20) days' prior written notice of the defaults constituting "cause" hereunder.
+- (a) "Accelerated End Date" means the date that is five calendar days (or such shorter period as may be established by the Committee in its sole discretion) prior to a Change in Control. - (b) "Accumulated Shares" means, for a given day, and for a given Peer Company or the Company, the sum of (i) one share of common stock of the applicable company (as included on the Russell 2000), plus (ii) a cumulative number of shares of common stock purchased with dividends declared on the common stock, assuming same day reinvestment of the dividends into shares of common stock at the closing price on the ex-dividend date, for ex-dividend dates during the Opening Average Period or for the period between January 1, 2017 and the last day of the Closing Average Period, as the case may be. - (c) "Affiliate" means (i) any entity that directly or indirectly is controlled by, or is under common control with, the Company and (ii) any entity in which the Company has a significant equity interest, in either case, as determined by the Committee.

-(e) "Change in Control" means:
+(d) "Change in Control" means: